wmantly/base_django_vue.js/README.md

 * Clone
-* The setup script will set everything up and install all the dependencies `source setup`.
-You should run this when ever you open a terminal to work on this project.
+* The setup script will set everything up and install all the dependencies `source scripts/setup.sh`. **THIS MUST BE EXECUTED FROM THE ROOT OF THE PROJECT** You should run this when ever you open a terminal to work on this project.

 ## Running the project